TheBigBookMan/grad-dip/AWS Skill Builder/Architecture.md

 		- - access to trusted advisor
 		- TAM Techincal-Account Manager is an AWS person actively monitoring your environment and help with optimization
 		- they help provide the well architected framework- Operational Excellence, Security, Reliability, Performance Efficiency, Cost Optimzation, Sustainability
+		- access to Infrastructure Event Management, Well-Architected Reviews and Operations Reviews features in AWS
 - **AWS Partner NEtwork (APN)**- global community of partners that leverage AWS
 	- **INdependent software vendors (ISVs)**- develop and sell software solutions oin AWS
 	- **System integrations (SIs)**- provide consulting and implementation services
+	- **APN Consulting Partners**- professional services firms that help customers
+	- **APN Technology Partners**- provide software solutions that are either hosted or integrated with AWS
 - **Trusted Advisor**- provides recommendation for cost optimzation, security, fault tolerance, performance improvements
 - **Health Dashboards**- display the health of AWS services and provides alerts and remediation guidance
+- **AWS Health**- provides ongoing visibility into resource performance and availability of services and accounts
+	- provides relevant and timely inforation to help manage events in progress
+	- delivers alerts and notifications triggered by chagnes in the health
 - **HEalth API**- programmatic access to health information for integration with internal systems
 - **Marketplace**- resource to find third-party software that runs on AWS
 	- things like antivirus software, intrusion detection systems like Mcafee, Palo Alto Networks etc